 City of Constantine

 On successful completion, a student will be able to:

-- appraise a range of cultural, social, religious, and political issues when dealing with sources from the past
+- Cultivate a deeper appreciation of a range of cultural, social, religious, and political issues when dealing with sources from the past

-- evaluate primary and secondary texts and images through analysis, synthesis and argument
+- Demonstrate an understanding of the importance of primary and secondary texts and images through analysis, expression, and argument

 - Byzantium before Constantine

 - Age of Iconoclasm